 The Americans with Disabilities Act (ADA) defines a service dog as one specifically trained to perform tasks for a disabled individual who would otherwise have trouble completing those tasks.
 A service dog is expressly trained to assist with his human partner’s particular disabilities.
 While some mixed breeds are used for service, much work is performed by purebred dogs.
 Certain temperaments, traits and physiques make it easier for these dog breeds to learn and perform the tasks of a service dog.
 Let’s meet five top service dog breeds right here.

-Of course, I lead the list for service dog breeds.
-I’ve been serving humanity in countless roles for over a century.
-I’m a highly-intelligent, loyal and hardworking breed, developed by Captain Max von Stephanitz in late 19th-century Germany.
-A popular breed for military and police work, I’m also frequently chosen for guide and hearing assistance work.
-Bred specifically to work with humans, I’m easily trained to perform many tasks.
+Of course, we lead the list for service dog breeds.
+We’ve been serving humanity in countless roles for over a century.
+We’re a highly-intelligent, loyal and hardworking breed, developed by Captain Max von Stephanitz in late 19th-century Germany.
+A popular breed for military and police work, we’re also frequently chosen for guide and hearing assistance work.
+Bred specifically to work with humans, we’re among the service dog breeds that are easily trained to perform many tasks.

-Now let me clarify a frequently asked question.
+Now let us clarify a frequently asked question about service dogs and service dog breeds.
 A dog whose sole function is to provide emotional support does not qualify as a service animal.
 The ADA distinguishes between psychiatric service animals and emotional support animals.
 Here’s an example: A dog that provides comfort to an anxious individual is an emotional support dog.
 But if the dog has been trained to sense anxiety attacks and take specific actions to lessen the attack’s impact, he’d be a service animal.

 Never fraudulently represent your dog as a service dog to take him places he isn’t allowed.
 This poses obstacles to the true service dogs.
 Service dogs are well trained and well mannered, far more than the typical dog at home, and have to pass tests to be certified.
 At least 19 states are now cracking down on pet parents who fraudulently pass off their dog as a service dog when he is not.

-Before I brag on my breed, let me mention that a large number of prospective service dogs don’t make the cut.
+Before we brag on our breed, let us mention that a large number of prospective service dogs don’t make the cut.
 While the consistency of traits (within each of these service dog breeds) offers a rather dependable prediction of outcome, all dogs are individuals.
 Some of us might lack the drive, physical abilities, bravery or stick-with-it personalities needed for service work.

-Now, let’s talk Golden history.
+Now, let’s talk Golden history and what lands us on this list of service dog breeds.
 We were developed in mid-19th-century Scotland as gun dogs for retrieving fowl.
 Lord Tweedmouth fine-tuned us for a delight in water work, as well as superior retrieving skills.
 Bred hardy for work, we were yet expected to have a gentle mouth and spirit.
 No birds to be retrieved?
 Our working skills and gentle nature transfer effectively to service work.
 And moreover, we’re a highly biddable breed.
 That’s code for: we love to learn and please our people.

 Some of our service work requires harmonizing vigilance with calmness, strength with tenderness.
 We service Goldens also readily accept the presence of strangers.
 But you won’t likely see us wildly greeting new people.
 We mustn’t let new people or situations distract us from our important work.

-We Standard Poodles are a highly trainable, loyal and dependable breed.
+We may not be the first breed that comes to mind when thinking “service dog breeds.”
+But us Standard Poodles are a highly trainable, loyal and dependable breed.
 Our low-shedding coat is also a benefit for allergy sufferers.
 Developed first in Germany for water retrieving, we’re brainy and obedient, as well as suitably sized at about 45 to 70 pounds for service work.

 Our innate curiosity and desire for mental stimulation facilitates our work and responsibilities.
 We’re eager and ready to problem solve as necessary.
 No service dog can be rehearsed for every situation that may occur; we need the resourcefulness and intelligence to generalize our training into new circumstances.

-We’re remarkably enthusiastic and bright small dogs, bred down from the bigger Spitz breeds in the Pomerania region.
+We’re another breed that you might not traditionally associate with “service dog breeds.”
+But we’re remarkably enthusiastic and bright small dogs, bred down from the bigger Spitz breeds in the Pomerania region.
 We’re pint sized, but we’re brave, sprightly and self-assured.
 Our small size may even come in handy.
-You may see me accompanying my owner in stores, restaurants or appointments.
+You may see us accompanying our owners in stores, restaurants or appointments.
 Some of us may be emotional support dogs, but others of us are service dogs (as defined by the ADA, and nicely explained by the Labrador above).

-Of course, with my height and weight, I’m not expected to physically assist individuals with mobility challenges or guide the sight-impaired.
-But I may assist an individual with psychiatric conditions such as PTSD, or other indivisible disabilities such as autism, diabetes and epilepsy.
+Of course, with our height and weight, we’re not expected to physically assist individuals with mobility challenges or guide the sight-impaired.
+But we may assist an individual with psychiatric conditions such as PTSD, or other indivisible disabilities such as autism, diabetes and epilepsy.

 Now, remember, that we working Poms may elicit more disapproving looks in stores and restaurants than other (notably bigger) service dogs.
 Many people suspect our handlers are simply putting vests on us to sneak us indoors.
 But invisible disabilities are as real as visible ones.
 While our size is small, our work is extremely important.